Theodor Reik

-Theodor Reik ([raɪk]; 12 May 1888, in Vienna, Austria – 31 December 1969, in New York) was a psychoanalyst who trained as one of Freud's first students in Vienna, Austria, and was a pioneer of lay analysis in the United States.
+Theodor Reik ([raɪk]; 12 May 1888 – 31 December 1969) was a psychoanalyst who trained as one of Freud's first students in Vienna, Austria, and was a pioneer of lay analysis in the United States.

 Education and career

+Psychology

-Reik received a Ph.D. degree in psychology from the University of Vienna in 1912.
-His dissertation, a study of Flaubert's Temptation of Saint Anthony, was only the second psychoanalytic dissertation ever written, coming one year after Otto Rank's.
-After receiving his doctorate, Reik devoted several years to studying with Freud.
+Reik received a Ph.D. degree in psychology from the University of Vienna in 1912 with his dissertation Flaubert und seine „Versuchung des heiligen Antonius“ (Flaubert and his "Temptation of Saint Anthony").

+Psychoanalysis

+After receiving his doctorate, Reik devoted several years to studying psychoanalysis with Sigmund Freud.
 Freud financially supported Reik and his family during his psychoanalytic training.
 During this time, Reik was analyzed by Karl Abraham.
 Reik, who was Jewish, emigrated from Germany to the Netherlands in 1934 and to the United States in 1938 in flight from Nazism.
 In 1944, he became a naturalized citizen of the United States.